Subset currents on surfaces: Introduction

 The intersection functional $\N$ on $\SC(\gS)$ has the property that for every $\mu \in \SC (\gS)$ we have

 In this meaning $\N$ can be thought of as a generalization of the reduced rank functional $\rk$.
 We note that for any $\mu, \nu \in \SC (\gS)$ if $\nu \in \GC (\gS)$, then $\N(\mu,\nu )=0$.

 Our method of proving the above theorem is based on the method of constructing the intersection functional $\N$ on $\SC (F)$ in \cite{Sas15}.
 We will use the denseness property of rational subset currents for $\pi_1(\gS)$ in order to prove the existence of the functional $\N$.
 Since the reduced rank of a contractible component is not the Euler characteristic, we need to count the number of contractible components of the fiber product $C_H\times_\gS C_K$.
-For this purpose we can use the intersection number $i_{\SC}$ on $\SC (\gS )\times \SC (\gS)$.
+For this purpose we can use the \textit{(geometric) intersection number} $i_{\SC}$ on $\SC (\gS )\times \SC (\gS)$, which is a natural extension of the intersection number of closed geodesics (or curves).

-The intersection number $i$ of $H$ and $K$ is defined to be the number of contractible components of $C_H\times_\gS C_K$.
+The intersection number $i(H,K)$ of $H$ and $K$ is defined to be the number of contractible components of the fiber product $C_H\times_\gS C_K$.
 Note that if $H$ and $K$ are infinite cyclic groups generated by $g_1,g_2\in \pi_1(\gS)$ respectively, then $i(H,K)=i(g_1,g_2)$ since $C_H$ and $C_K$ are closed geodesics and in minimal position.
 We prove the following theorem:

 \begin{theoremintro} Let $\gS$ be a compact hyperbolic surface.
-There exists a unique continuous $\RRR$-bilinear functional $i_{\SC }$ on $\SC (\gS )$ such that for any two finitely generated subgroups $H$ and $K$ of $\pi_1(\gS)$ we have
+There exists a unique continuous symmetric $\RRR$-bilinear functional $i_{\SC }$ on $\SC (\gS )$ such that for any non-trivial finitely generated subgroups $H$ and $K$ of $\pi_1(\gS)$ we have

 \end{theoremintro}

 Note that $i(H,K)$ depends on $\gS$ if $\pi_ 1(\gS)$ is a free group, since there exist other compact hyperbolic surfaces that are not homeomorphic to $\gS$ but whose fundamental groups are isomorphic to $\pi_1 (\gS)$.